nicholasdavies/overshiny/README.md

 or processing.
 Currently, the overlays are only designed to move along the x axis of the plot.

+## Status

+`overshiny` is under active development.
+There are some missing features.

+Missing features:
+- Doesn't handle R base plots yet.
+- Doesn't handle window resizing or plot resizing very well.
+- Some parts of the `ov` object returned by `overlayServer()` respond to being changed, and some don't, and this is neither well-documented nor consistent.
+- The interface (via `ov`) doesn't allow full customization, e.g. of overlay styling.
+- No simple functionality to add a new overlay (without using a draggable overlay token)

 ## Installation

 You can install the development version of overshiny from [GitHub](https://github.com/) with: